ewaldmire/ascender/docs/docsite/rst/administration/performance.rst

 Max Connections
 ~~~~~~~~~~~~~~~~~~~~~

-For a realistic method of determining a value of ``max_connections``, a ballpark formula for Ascender is outlined here.
+For a realistic method of determining a value of ``max_connections``, a ballpark formula for climber is outlined here.
 Database connections will scale with the number of control and hybrid nodes.
 Per-node connection needs are listed here.